 For more on the book, including an excerpt, see the publisher's website at: http://www.hup.harvard.edu/catalog/SAUFRE.html

-"Off Minor: In Pursuit of Thelonious Monk".
+"Off Minor" (review of Robin Kelley, Thelonious Monk: An American Original).
 Boston Review, Sept.-Oct.
 2010.
-Using Robin Kelley's magisterial and definitive biography of jazz pianist Thelonious Monk as my jumping-off point, here I consider the surprising twists and turns of Monk's life and try to pin down the elusive intelligence of his music.
+Using Robin Kelley's magisterial and definitive biography of jazz pianist Thelonious Monk as my jumping-off point, I consider the surprising twists and turns of Monk's life and try to pin down the elusive intelligence of his music.
 Humor, wit and pathos were braided together in Monk's music -- and, as Kelley suggests, they were braided together in his life as well.

 "A Body on the Gears" (review of Robert Cohen, Freedom's Orator: Mario Savio and the Radical Legacy of the Sixties).
 The Nation, March 29, 2010.
 The activist-intellectual at the center of Berkeley's Free Speech Movement, Mario Savio helped ignite campuses across the US and set the tone of the New Left.
 Yet Savio's own personal story has for too long been untold.
 Here I reflect on the roots of Savio's activism and on its legacy, given the crisis facing public higher education in California today.